Skip to content

 • Format: ROS .bag — compatible with rosbag play and pyrealsense2 offline processing

-A custom bash wrapper providing a unified interface to start, stop, and monitor all Jetson services.
+A custom Python CLI providing a unified interface to start, stop, and monitor all Jetson camera streams and MAVLink routing.

 Usage